tapir-test/tapir-website/_docs/testdata/External_Data_Format.md

   </div>
 </div>

-This is just a convenience annotaton.
+This is just a convenience annotation.
 Of course you can still implement the provider method by yourself.
 If you would like to access classpath resources inject and use the [ResouceLoader](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/io/ResourceLoader.html).

 You can find an example in our show case.